LSU-UE5/UE5-Materials/basic-ii/README.md

 ##### `Step 7.`\|`UE5MAT`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Right click on the open graph and select a **Vector Paremeter** node and call it `Outside Color`.
+Right click on the open graph and select a **Vector Paremeter** node and call it `EdgeColor`.
 Make sure it is solid black.

 ![alt_text](images/outsideVector.png)